borglefink/cntsrc/README.md

 ## Description

-*cntsrc* is a small command line utility for counting source code lines.
+*cntsrc* is a command line utility for counting source code lines.
 It can also count binaries (number of files and filesize only).
 A config file configures what files to count (see config section below).
 When counting source code lines, newline will be determined as type windows (CRLF) or unix/osx (LF) for each file.